Jeanmass/setTimeout-loop/readme.md

 I imagine this is probably not the best way to do this, but it has the advantage of being pretty easy, especially for a beginner.

 Check out the two examples to learn about this technique.
+You can use this to test the examples : http://htmlpreview.github.io/

 Feel free to contact me with any comment, suggestion or alternative technique.